-- Annual retainer for the non-executive Board Chair set at \$125,000; and - Annual retainer increased to \$25,000 for the chairs of the Audit Committee and the Compensation and Leadership Development, and to \$20,000 for the chairs of the Governance Nominating and Corporate Responsibility Committee, Safety Committee and Innovation Committee.
+- Annual cash retainer of \$85,000; - Annual stock retainer of \$120.000: - Additional annual cash retainer for the non-executive Board Chair of \$125,000; and - Annual retainer of \$25,000 for the chairs of the Audit Committee and the Compensation and Leadership Development Committee, and \$20,000 for the chairs of the Governance Nominating and Corporate Responsibility Committee, Safety Committee and Innovation Committee.

 Under the terms of the Company's Stock Deferral Plan for Non-Employee Directors, each eligible director may elect in the prior year to receive his or her annual stock retainer in the form of shares that are fully vested at the time of grant or to defer payment of all or a portion of the award until his or her termination of service on the Board.
-If no election is made the year prior to payment, the director is issued fully vested shares.
+If no election is made in the year prior to payment, the director is issued fully vested shares.